 His experience in the energy sector spans finance and the industry, covering strategic planning, business development, economics, and engineering, working with both the private sector and national oil companies.

 Olivier started his career as a field engineer for Ecolochem, a General Electric company, and later joined Schlumberger, the world’s largest oilfield services company, covering projects in Europe, the Middle East and Africa.
 He holds a BA from Virginia Wesleyan, a MS from Ecole Centrale Paris, and he is a member of the Society of Petroleum Engineers.

-Olivier is a panellist at the fourth Africa Investment Exchange: Gas meeting at RSA House, London on 11-12 April.
+Olivier is participating at the sixth annual Africa Investment Exchange: Gas meeting in 2020.